isard-vdi/isard/README.md

 - HTML5 and native SPICE client viewers

-  **IMPORTANT NOTE**: This versión 2.X does not upgrade from versión 1.X as there are many structural changes.
-You should backup your xml definition files and qcow disks and import it to the new version.
+  **IMPORTANT NOTE**: You cannot migrate from the version 1 to version 2, since there are many structural changes.
+You should backup your XML definition files and QCOW disks and import them in the new version.

 # Documentation